subirvarma/GeneralCognitics/_posts/StatisticalMechanics.md

 Note that the solutions to the first equation $\sigma_i$ do not depend on the temperature, however the value of the self overlap $q$ does.
 Hence in a PSM there is a 1-1 mapping between the minima of the Hamiltonian and the minima of the free energy. $T=0$ the two co-incide, but as the temperature is increased, thermal fluctuations cause the confgurations to change into pure states.

+## Simulating a Spin Glass System

+Back in the early 1950s, in the very first days of electronic computers, a group of physicists who had worked together in the Manhattan Project, got together and figured out how to simulate a system of interacting particles of the Ising type.
+This group was led by Harry Metropolis, and it is by his name that the resulting algorithm is generally known.
+The mathematical technique that was used is called Markov Chain Mone Carlo of MCMC, and that is an alternative name for this technique.

+The Metropolis technique is based on building a Markov Chain whose stationary distribution $\pi(\sigma1,...,\sigma_N)$ co-incides with that of the Boltzmann distribution, i.e.,

+$$ \pi(\sigma1,...,\sigma_N) = {1\over Z} Exp^{-\beta E(\sigma_1,...,\sigma_N)  $$

+The Metropolis algorithm works as follows:

+- Start with some configuration $\Sigma = (\sigma_1,...,\sigma_N)$.
+- Propose a move to a new trial configuration $\Sigma'$ and compute the ratio.

+$$ {P(\Sigma')\over{P(\Sigma)}} = \exp^{-\beta(E(\Sigma')-E(\Sigma))}  $$

+- If $\exp^{-\beta(E(\Sigma')-E(\Sigma))} > RAND(0,1)$ where $RAND(0,1)$ is sampled over the uniform distribution $U(0,1)$, then accept the new configuration $\Sigma'$, otherwise leave the old configuration $\Sigma$.

+Note that if the move to $\Sigma'$ causes the energy to go down, then the move is accepted with probability $1$.
+On the other hand if the move causes the energy to go up, then the move can still be accepted with probability
+$\exp^{-\beta(E(\Sigma')-E(\Sigma))}$ and this probability decreases exponentially as $\Delta(\Sigma',\Sigma) = E(\Sigma') - E(\Sigma)$ increases.

+This algorithm simulates the thermal motion of atoms in thermal contact with a heat bath at temperature $T$.
+After many steps of the algorithm, the system evolves into a Boltzmann distribution.
+The problam of finding the lowest energy configuration for a spin system is known to be NP Hard.

+### Simulated Annealing

+[Kirkpatrick, Gelatt and Vechi](https://mk.bcgsc.ca/papers/kirkpatrick-simulatedannealing.pdf) applied the Metropolis algorithm to the problem of combinatorial optimization, and called the resulting technique simulated annealing.
+Combinatorial optimization is the problem of minimizing a cost function which is a function of a number of independent variables $(x_1,x_2,...,x_N)$, and this can be likened to the energy function in statistical mechanics.
+If we try to find the minimum using a brute force search over the configuration space, there is a good chance that the optimization will get stuck at a local minumum, and this corresponds to trying to find the lowest energy configuration for a spin system at $T=0$.
+Kirkpatrick et.al. proposed adding a temperature variable to the optimization, and then using the Metropolis algorithm to find the low energy configurations.
+This allows the optimization to jump out of local minima as long as $T>0$, with finite probability.
+They proposed that the optimization start at a high temperature, and then lower the temperature by slow stages until the system "freezes" and no further changes occur.
+At each temperature the the simulation should proceed long enough for the system to reach equilibrium.

 ## From Spin Glass to Hopfield Networks: Engineering the Energy Landscape of a Spin Glass System